ivoklimsa/DockerVSB/lab-4/README.md

     jqkokd2uoki6        appserver.6         solarwinds/awesomeapp:3.0   node1               Running             Running 6 minutes ago
     ```

-    The output above shows the containers that werer running on `node2` have been shut down and are being restarted on `node`
+    The output above shows the containers that were running on `node2` have been shut down and are being restarted on `node1`

 3. List the status of our services